“Flipping out” were the words that I and others often used to describe Transcendental Meditation practitioners who had episodes of mental illness.

 - Application procedures for TM rounding courses tried to screen out individuals who had previous mental health issues, and therefore TMers who wanted to go on courses hid their mental health issues in order to go on courses.
-Some who needed psychological help chose not to get help so that they could honestly say that they had seen a mental health professional.
+Some who needed psychological help chose not to get help so that they could honestly say that they had not seen a mental health professional.

 - Some TMers had symptoms of mental illness but mistakenly interpreted their symptoms as a sign that they were close to enlightenment.